Showing posts with label Prisoners. Show all posts

 There's an unexplained enthusiasm I experience exploring old military records, which most certainly coincides with 20 years of active duty military service.
 I had honorably served with the United States Navy from 1993-2013 and, in that time, experienced a small percentage of enlistees with some forms of legal issues - mostly drugs and alcohol-related incidences.
 But, there were many days when a sailor failed to show up at his or her appointed place of duty, and it was on those days the individual was marked 'unauthorized absence.'
 Occasionally our Squadron was forced to document a service member 'absent without leave,' or AWOL (after 28 days away of missed duty), but there was only one instance during my career when I witnessed someone marked as 'deserter.'

-Life in the British army in the mid-18th century was extremely disciplined, and even minor matters of misconduct did not go unpunished.
+Life in the British Army in the mid-18th century was extremely disciplined, and even minor matters of misconduct did not go unpunished.
 The courts - either regimental, district or general - were advised by a military lawyer and made up of panels of officers, with some sentences even being determined by His Majesty.
 The main crimes normally concerned drunkenness, theft, and general misbehavior.
 The wrong-doer might be punished by running the gauntlet, which involved being flogged by one's own regiment as he passed between two lines of soldiers.
 In 1765, a soldier was piquetted (made to stand on a tent peg) without shoes for drunken misconduct.

 One of the more common offenses that required excessive punishment was desertion.
 A soldier could be branded with a 'D' if captured, and if he re-offended could face execution.
 Death sentences were not all that common, with hanging normally reserved for murderers, and death by shot employed for those who were repeat offenders.
 The criminals were punished in front of their peers and officers and the utter humiliation suffered was meant to deter from any further wrongdoing.
 Punishments were often painful and disgraceful to discourage those who bore witness from undergoing the same fate.
 However, it was customary that a soldier was excepted back by his peers without any discredit once he had been punished.
 One particular case worth noting involved Joseph Stoakes who, it was reported, between 1728 and 1730, deserted his Regiment three times, and upon being captured for the third time was sentenced by court-martial to death.

-Any incidences of desertion in Colonel Fraser's 78th Regiment were limited in discussion in correspondence.
+Any incidences of desertion in Colonel Fraser's 78th Regiment were limited in discussion in known correspondence.
 During the early formation of the regiment in 1757, Major James Clephane (Fraser's second-in-command) did briefly discuss this topic with a close confidante.
 Writing from Kilravock Castle, Croy, Scotland, on 8 April 1757, he proudly boasts of his Company recruits.
 He wrote: "I have at last sent of [sic, off] for Glasgow 124 recruits, not one of them was ever confined and not one deserted...I was obliged to put a stop to my friends recruiting for me in Angus and Perthshire otherwise my number of men would be too great..."
 [1] And the colonel, writing on 28 June 1757 from onboard the Ann Transport in Cove Harbour, Cork, Ireland, briefly discussed with Baillie James Fraser the following.

 "After a halt of Five days at Cork to recover the fatigues of a march of 400 miles the battalion Embark'd, consisting of 1000 fine fellows besides 170 Supernumerarys, being 40 more than the Secretary at War desired me to bring, those 40 were intended to answer any deficiency that might arise by death or Desertion, but I did not lose a man by either from the day we left Glasgow and but 7 before."
 [2]